Ensuring human rights in the supply chain with a social audit

 - Sedex SMETA

 In addition to these standards, social audits can also be conducted on an individual basis for each company or business unit.

 Each social audit, regardless of the audit standard applied, considers environmental compliance, ethical guidelines as well as social practices among all stakeholders involved in the supply chain.
 The aim of the audit is always to create a holistic picture and understanding of the conditions on site.
 After established routines, so-called "follow-up" audits may follow to ensure that the certified standards continue to be met.

 What is a social audit?

-Competence of our auditors
+Competence of auditors

 Membership APSCA: Professionalism and Acceptance

 In the first step we exchange information about your company, your management system and field of activity in a personal meeting or by e-mail.
 Since the duration of the audit depends on the size and complexity of your company, we need some information from you, such as the number of employees.
-On this basis, you will promptly receive a detailed and transparent quote, tailored to your individual needs.
+On this basis, you will promptly receive a detailed and transparent offer, tailored to your individual needs.

-This is followed by an on-site audit, in which we at DQS check your information for compliance with the standard's criteria.
+This is followed by an on-site audit in which we at DQS check your information for compliance with the standard's criteria.
 At the same time, our auditors record any deficiencies and develop a concept with you to implement the identified potential for improvement through suitable measures.

 A detailed report is produced from the findings of your audit.
 This enables you to provide your customers with insight into the audit results and thus demonstrably meet their requirements.
 If and when a next audit should take place usually depends on the requirements of your customers.
 For some standards, a certificate can also be issued.